How to Make a Cold House Warm

 A straightforward boiler replacement can end up costing around £1,800 – £2,500.
 The price will begin to rise beyond this in cases where the installation becomes more complicated, such as it being moved to a different location.

-For a comprehensive look at how much a boiler replacement might cost you, take a look through our guide to New Boiler Replacement & Installation Costs.
+For a comprehensive look at how much a boiler replacement might cost you, take a look through our guide: New Boiler Cost UK.

 Prices charged by installers for the installation can vary from £500 – £1,000 so when it comes to finding the most competitive price on the installation of a replacement boiler, we highly recommend comparing multiple quotes.